ebikatsudon/VTubeStudio/Lag-Troubleshooting.md

 Also, try starting VTube Studio as admin and see if that helps.
 You can do that by right, clicking the VTube Studio `.exe` file, clicking `Properties` and checking `Run this program as an administrator` on the `Compatibility` tab.
 Then, you start it normally using Steam or using the `start_without_steam.bat` as described above.

+## If using USB to connect your iPhone, restart iTunes and clear the iTunes temporary files

+Close iTunes (if you have it running for some reason) and VTube Studio.

+Then, open an Explorer and type %ProgramData%\Apple\Lockdown in the folder navigation field.
+Delete everything in that folder, then try starting iTunes and VTube Studio again and check if the lag still happens.

 ## Set process priority and GPU priority for VTube Studio

 Open the Windows Task Manager, go to the `Details` tab, right click `VTube Studio.exe` and select `High` or `Realtime` under the option `Set prioroty`.